Engine Lubrication, Part V

-With further movement these tiny parts will break and float around in the oil and eventually may cause damage if the oil is not filtered or oil filters not changed at the proper interval.
+With further movement these tiny parts will break and float around in the oil and eventually may cause damage if the oil is not filtered or when oil filters not changed at the proper interval.

 In an engine, be it a turbine, diesel or spark ignited, oil is used to lubricate all moving parts so that durability and reliability is assured for many thousands of hours of trouble free service life.

-It is therefore important to have a basic understanding of how oil acts in a engine during its time in service.
+For you as the pilot/owner it is therefore important to have a basic understanding of how oil acts in a engine during its time in service.

 Types of Lubrication